DEFRA/ffc-demo-claim-service/README.md

 The `provision.azure.yaml` manifest file is used to declare Azure Service Bus queues that will be provisioned for both a deployed Pull Request and for integration tests running in CI.

 As this service requires three queues, the structure of the file should be:

-These queues will be automatically removed when the Pull Request is closed.

 ```
 resources:
   queues: